Focus: Food for thought

 There are lazy people and diligent people—and there are lots of others who are somewhere in between.
 Laziness may not characterize your life in every way, but we can all learn something from Proverbs 13:4.

 Being told you’re lazy is not something any of us wants to hear…even if we are.
 Laziness has a way of making those who are lazy, become quite sensitive about it.
 If you’re depressed, it’s totally possible you don’t see yourself as lazy at all—just overwhelmed.

-You may not want to think about laziness, and you might already be tempted to just skip this segment, but most of what I will say here comes from my own personal experience.
+You may not want to read about laziness, and you might already be thinking you’d like to just skip this page, but most of what I will say in this segment is written from my own personal experience.
 I am not pointing a finger at anyone…it’s just food for thought.